-To relieve the signaling overhead and address scalability issues of the centralized resource allocation schemes, plethora of distributed approaches have been proposed.
+To relieve the signaling overhead and address scalability issues of the centralized resource allocation schemes, a plethora of distributed approaches have been proposed.
 A design of distributed offloading decision is formulated as a multi-user offloading game among the users for mobile cloud computing [22], wireless-powered MEC networks [23], and MEC-empowered small-cell networks [24].
 In [25], offloading decision and resource allocation problem is solved sequentially through decomposition technique within proximate clouds in a distributed fashion.
 However, the focus of the majority distributed JCCRA approaches is confined to the design of offloading decisions.
-In addition to this, due to the lack of global knowledge of the network environment, the algorithms are likely to converge to suboptimal solutions.
+In addition, due to a lack of a central coordinator, the algorithms may converge to suboptimal solutions.
 It is worth mentioning that all these schemes are based on conventional optimization methods that are limited to quasi-static systems with deterministic task arrival and invariant channel conditions, failing to capture the randomness in practical systems.
 Consequently, in response to the dynamics in the environment, the JCCRA problem should be solved frequently, and the algorithms are expected to converge swiftly within the task execution deadline.
 Such approaches are, therefore, not suited for handling time-sensitive applications.